 Where we stayed: Family run, Le Bleu Ciel offered everything we needed - a room without a reservation, clean rooms full of charm, parking, free breakfast and a terrace to enjoy the view.
 It was also one of the cheapest in town!

 Although we thoroughly recommend Le Bleu Ciel to those looking to keep costs down, if you prefer somewhere with better facilities, consider Auberge Chez Pierre - it comes very highly recommended.
+The Labyrinth Kasbah Dades is also an option our readers have recommended, with double rooms from £29 a night including breakfast and great views.

 DAY FOUR: Dadès Gorges to Merzouga